Philip Holden

 In auto/biography studies, the major work with which I’m most pleased is Autobiography and Decolonization, which looks at the way in which male political leaders in the process of decolonization represented themselves as national fathers, drawing parallels between their own lives and national narratives of emancipation and governance.
 I also like a later essay I wrote in which I became more self-reflexive about the process of writing: curiously enough, in the process of writing a biography that I could never complete.
 The last essay featured here begins to apply some of my new areas of knowledge to auto/biographical texts about Singapore.

 My writing for wider audiences includes fiction, op eds for newspapers, and essays on the intersection of literature and society.
 I’ve selected here an essay on the problematics and pleasures of writing across different languages in Singapore, and also an early short story that’s available online, “Two Among Many,” published in Cha.
 My short story collection Heaven Has Eyes was published by Epigram in 2016, and I’m as happy with it as a record—through fiction’s distorting mirror—of a particular feeling, place, and time.
-I also made a short contribution to The Birthday Book in 2020, imagining a national therapy session for Singapore.
+I also made a short contribution to The Birthday Book in 2020, imagining a national therapy session for Singapore, and have recently been writing historical fiction on Singapore, including the 2024 short story “Pigeons and Doves,” which appeared as part of a cluster of fiction in Singapore Unbound’s online journal Suspect on PAP and then Barisan Socialism leader Lim Chin Siong.

 Some of these, and many of my other academic writings, are behind paywalls.
 If you need a copy, want to respond to anything, or simply spot a broken link, contact me at philip@pulauujong.org.